-Traditionally, gold has been the material of choice for inlays and onlays.
-However, in recent years, porcelain has become increasingly popular due to its strength and color, which has the potential of matching the natural color of your teeth.
+Gold has typically been the preferred material for inlays and onlays.
+But in recent years, porcelain has grown in popularity because of its durability and hue, which may be able to match the color of your teeth.

 How are onlays made?

 You only need one appointment to finish the onlays.
 The onlay is designed using CEREC technology for a flawless fit.

 We will arrange you for roughly two hours if an onlay is recommended.
 This amount of time is sufficient to prepare, create, and bond the onlay to the tooth.
 We begin by removing the tooth’s affected area.
 Following the capture of digital photos of the prepared tooth, the onlay will be created digitally.
 The onlay is then polished and cemented to the tooth to complete the restoration.

 When the remaining tooth structure is weak and a resin filling is unable to strengthen the tooth, onlays are employed.
 Onlays, on the other hand, which are bonded directly to the tooth using specific high-strength resins, actually strengthen a tooth so that it can perform normally.
 When a tooth defect, caused by decay or fracture, is significant, onlays will offer considerably superior support for the tooth.
 In many situations, onlays are a more conservative alternative to complete crowns.

 Contact us today to schedule an appointment!